theoboury/FuzzTreeFirstCode/README.md

 ### Files and repositories
 The project is entirely available on the current archive.

 For Target RNA graphs, the used graphs were downloaded at https://uqam-my.sharepoint.com/:u:/g/personal/reinharz_vladimir_uqam_ca/Eb9rc26hI-FPgBuRH8EHR3gByiQmcgCgMu6hAdlK0-EVyA?e=R9FocY.
-(1.5 GB) Your recommandation is to extract them directly into the folder RNAstorage
+(1.5 GB) Your recommandation is to extract them directly into the folder bigRNAstorage

 The different files are:
 * FuzzTree.py: launches the tool to search for Fuzzy Subgraph Isomorphism
+* Extractor.py to extract the RNA pattern from csv to put them in pickle format files
 * VarnaDrawing.py: contains necessary wrappers to launch Varna on graphs and their mapping.
 * TestFuzzTree.py: contains the test framework
-* WorkingSpace.py to write and import functions to import rin, build graphs and launch some tests
+* TODO : to remove for final version -- WorkingSpace.py: to write and import functions to import rin, build graphs and launch some tests

 The different folders are:
-* RNAstorage: To store the Target RNA graphs
+* bigRNAstorage mandatory to build it): To store the Target RNA graphs

 ### Get started